matowens/ng-notify/README.md

 Both JS and CSS files combine for ~4 kBs.

 IE8+ and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
-If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look - or better yet - submit a PR with the bugfix and I'll merge it in.
+If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look - or better yet - submit a PR with the bug fix and I'll merge it in.

 You can check out the demo here: [http://matowens.github.io/ng-notify](http://matowens.github.io/ng-notify)

 New in v0.4.0 are **sticky notifications**.
 When enabled, notifications won't fade out until the user dismisses them.
 This, too, can be set as a default option for all notifications or just set for individual notifications on a case by case basis.
 For more on how to use this sticky feature, check out the [Sticky Notifications](#sticky-notifications) section below.
-For more on updates, head on over to the [changelog](https://github.com/matowens/ng-notify/blob/master/CHANGELOG.md).
+For more on updates, head on over to the [change log](https://github.com/matowens/ng-notify/blob/master/CHANGELOG.md).

 Implementation
 ==============